KrishnaKumarSoni/ft-trip-analytics/DEPLOYMENT.md

 - Free tier has limitations:
   - 512MB RAM
   - CPU throttling after 750 hours/month
-  - 1GB disk storage
+  - Temporary storage only (files auto-deleted after 1 hour)
-- Consider upgrading to paid plans for production use
+- Consider upgrading to paid plans for production use with persistent storage

 ## Monitoring
 - Access logs and metrics in Render dashboard
 - Set up alerts for downtime or errors
-- Monitor disk usage for PDF storage
+- Monitor memory usage and processing times

 ## Updates
 To update the application: